ClaytonJaksha/Lab6/README.md

 int8	packetIndex = 0;
 unsigned char get_some=FALSE;
 ```
 This is the main loop for A Functionality.
+It is a bit more complex, so I will break it down into pieces.

+The first part handles initialization of the MSP430 and all the local variables needed for operation.
+Once we enable interrupts, it's game on.
 ```
 void main(void) {